I thank all Senators for their contributions on very important matters, both national, international and local. They are equally important.

 Senator Murphy referred to the N5 bypass around Strokestown to Ballaghaderreen, a €200 million project that is under way.
 He mentioned concerns that family farmers have not been paid.
 It is a serious issue.
 There is a process and compulsory purchase orders have been made.
 There is a statutory process that the Irish Farmers Association on consent and access worked on.
 I will take the matter up with Transport Infrastructure Ireland and the Minister.

 Senator McGreehan, as Senator O'Reilly acknowledged, told a very personal story about fertility, and the women, and indeed couples, who struggle with it.
 I will not get too personal about that as it would not be right, but I applaud what she has said and it is important that the issues she raised are taken on board.

 Senator Higgins raised a number of issues including the importance of public servants, residential care and climate change.
 These are all very important points.
 She and Senator O'Sullivan mentioned what happened in the Dáil last night.
-Senator Higgins spoke of a winner-takes-all attitude towards politics and how diversity of voices is important.
-I agree with that but it is also important that there is more proportionate speaking times for Members which is the point of what was voted on yesterday.
-Indeed, there was no reduction in Opposition speaking time, but there was more proportional times given to those speaking based on the numbers in the Dáil.
+She spoke of a winner-takes-all attitude towards politics and how diversity of voices is important.
+I agree with that but it is also important that there are more proportionate speaking times for Members, which is the point of what was voted on yesterday.
+Indeed, there was no reduction in Opposition speaking time, but more proportional times were given to those speaking based on the numbers in the Dáil.